m-etemadi/travel-checklist-react/README.md

 ## Technologies Used

-- React.js
-- HTML5
-- CSS3
+- React.js: A JavaScript library for building user interfaces.
+- HTML and CSS: For the basic structure and styling.

 ## Installation